 - Retreat Magic: Some elves specialize in magic that fools foes into misjudging elven numbers and locations.
 These elves gain a +1 racial bonus to their caster levels for the purpose of determining the range and duration of all conjuration and illusion spells that they cast.
 This racial trait replaces elven magic.
 Source PCS:ISR If you're going to be specializing in the types of magic this alternate racial trait favors, Spell Resistance will not apply anyway in many cases, so exchanging Spell Resistance penetration for a bit of a boost on range and duration of your Conjuration and Illusion spells becomes attractive, although the boost is rather small.
 Unlike Elven Magic, this replacement has no use for martials.

-- Shadowhunter (2 RP): Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
+- Shadowhunter: Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
 They also gain a +2 bonus on saving throws to remove negative levels, and recover physical ability damage from attacks by undead creatures at a rate of 2 points per ability score per day (rather than the normal 1 point per ability score per day).
-Elves can take this trait in place of weapon familiarity.
-Source PPC:BoS Unlike the situation for Dwarves and Gnomes, this doesn't replace the bonus feat you don't have -- it just replaces the Weapon Familiarity (although unlike the situation for Halflings, the Weapon Familiarity you are trading out is noticeably better), but on the down side, it doesn't give you free Iron Will; still, overall an excellent trade for any martial character.
+Elves can take this trait in place of Weapon Familiarity.
+Source PPC:BoS If you need this feat, your class may have given you the weapon proficiencies you want, but even if not, you get to be not helpless against Incorporeal creatures if they catch you without a magic weapon, a +2 bonus when removing negative levels, and faster recovery of physical ability damage, so still a good trade.

 - Shadowplay (1 RP): Characters with this trait cast spells with the darkness, light, or shadow descriptor at +1 caster level.
 Elves can take this trait in place of elven magic, also gaining the fetchling's spell-like abilities racial trait.
 Source PPC:BoS Shadowplay is another alternate racial trait that has different ratings on different races, due to replacing different things.
 In this case, it replaces Elven Magic, which gives +2 on caster level checks to overcome Spell Resistance, for +1 on caster level not limited to spell resistance, but limited to a very narrow set of spells.
 Generally bad for Elves, except that gaining Fetchling's Spell-Like Abilities could be useful, especially at high levels (unlike most racial spell-like abilities, these abilities scale decently with character level) but even then, the limited uses per day hurts.